 Then, you need to pick up the phone and call (951) 480-4810.
 Our electricians will take the time to help you select the EV station model and location that best suits your needs.
 We offer units rated for both indoor and outdoor use to maximize installation flexibility.
 When you couple that with our dedication to customer service and upfront pricing, you’ll agree we’re the right electrician for the job.
 For those times when you want to end the commute with relaxation, we also offer hot tub electrical help

 So, whether you’re looking to add a Level 2 charger for your Tesla S or to install a Level 1 for visitors, you can count on us.
-Our service area includes Moreno Valley, Perris, and Riverside.
+Our service area includes Corona, Perris, and Riverside.

 First, as long as you don’t try to install your own EV station, you have nothing to be worried about.
 We only install home chargers that have been tested for safety and efficiency.
 One thing to note, however, is these tests don’t account for the dangers posed by all the cables.
 We’ve heard plenty of stories of dogs and kids getting a bump on the noggin by tripping over an unspooled wire.